Skip to content

 Available Ports for Connection

-The following ports are exposed and mapped on the server:
+The following ports are configured for external and internal access:

-• Port 80: HTTP traffic for Let's Encrypt validation.
+• Port 80: HTTP traffic for initial SSL certificate validation by Certbot.

-• Port 443: HTTPS traffic for secure user access to the Splunk web interface.
+• Port 443: HTTPS traffic for secure access to the Splunk web interface.

 Starting, Stopping, and Updating